univention/univention-keycloak-app/docs/keycloak-migration/migration-examples/saml.rst

    :name: get-certificate-of-realm

    $ univention-keycloak saml/idp/cert get \
-      --realm-id="$AD_CONNECTION" \
+      --realm-id="$ADDITIONAL_LOGICAL_IDP" \
-      --output "/tmp/keycloak-"$AD_CONNECTION".cert"
+      --output "/tmp/keycloak-"$ADDITIONAL_LOGICAL_IDP".cert"
-    cat /tmp/keycloak-"$AD_CONNECTION".cert
+    cat /tmp/keycloak-"$ADDITIONAL_LOGICAL_IDP".cert

-Using this certificate as :samp:`$signing_cert` and the :samp:`AD_CONNECTION` as :samp:`$realm`, follow the steps from :ref:`migration-365-connector-windows-change` onward to update the |SAML| settings for the *Azure Active Directory* domain.
+Using this certificate as :samp:`$signing_cert` and the :samp:`ADDITIONAL_LOGICAL_IDP` as :samp:`$realm`, follow the steps from
+:ref:`migration-365-connector-windows-change` onward to update the |SAML| settings for the Entra ID *Azure Active Directory* domain.

-Repeat these steps for each additional configured Azure AD connection.
+Repeat these steps for each additional configured Entra ID (Azure AD) connection.

-For the portal tile (:ref:`migration-365-connector-portal-entry`) you may want to slightly deviate: If you need one tile per Azure AD connection, you would create a new one instead of modifying the original:
+For the portal tile (:ref:`migration-365-connector-portal-entry`) you may want to slightly deviate: If you need one tile per Entra ID (Azure AD) connection, you would create a new one instead of modifying the original:

    .. code-block:: console